conholdate/reference.conholdate.com/content/hungarian/net/tutorials/conversion/guide-to-file-conversion-to-pdf/converting-ai-to-pdf/_index.md

 ## GYIK

-### A GroupDocs.Conversion for .NET kompatibilis a .NET összes verziójával?
+### GroupDocs.Conversion for .NET kompatibilis a .NET összes verziójával?

 Igen, támogatja a .NET-keretrendszer 2.0-s és újabb verzióit, valamint a .NET Core-t és a .NET Standard-t.